kcc-nma-art128/syllabus/README.md

 - Synthesize all of the concepts and principles of front-end interface programming by creating websites that are robust, flexible, adaptable, and easy to maintain.

+## Texts
+There are no required texts for this course.
+Readings will be supplied by the instructor on a week to week basis, in either paper handout form or online.
+Recommended, but not required texts:

+- **HTML & CSS: Visual QuickStart Guide, 8th Edition.**
+   by Elizabeth Castro.

+- **Designing With Web Standards, 3rd Edition.** by Jeffrey Zeldman and Ethan Marcotte.

+- **HTML & CSS: Design and Build Websites** by Jon Duckett.

+## Materials
+All students are required to have hosting space to post their assignments, internship documentation, and ultimately their final presentation.
+Students are required to purchase a hosting plan with a third party hosting provider.
+Past students have purchased hosting plans from hosting providers such as Bluehost and GoDaddy (these are just a few of many hosting providers available).
+Plans should include ample disk space (ie. more than 2GB or unlimited), support for CGI, PHP, and MySQL, multiple domain hosting (to host more than one site), one-click install/support for popular CMS options (Wordpress, Joomla, Drupal, etc), and a low, competitive price (an example rate is around $3-$5/month – this is subject to change based upon current trends for hosting prices).

+Additional materials may include an external hard drive or thumbnail drive with a minimum capacity of 4 GB.